Cassius Dio: Roman History

-The version of Dio's work that survives today is quite composite since his history does not survive in its entirety.

 Dio's work has often been deprecated as unreliable and lacking any overall political aim.
 Recently, however, some scholars have re-evaluated his work and have highlighted his complexity and sophisticated political and historical interpretations.

 Survey of surviving books and fragments

-The first 21 books have been partially reconstructed based on fragments from other works, as well as the epitome of Zonaras who used Dio's Roman History as a main source.
+The first 21 books have been partially reconstructed based on fragments from other works, as well as the 12th-century epitome of Joannes Zonaras who used Dio's Roman History as a main source.
 Scholarship on this part of Dio's work is scarce but the importance of the Early Republic and Regal period to Dio's overall work has recently been underlined.

-Books 22 through 35 are sparsely covered by fragments.
+Books 22 through 35, which are only sparsely covered by fragments, were already lost by the times of Zonaras.

-The books that follow, Books 36 through 54, are nearly all complete; they cover the period from 65 BC to 12 BC, or from the eastern campaign of Pompey and the death of Mithridates to the death of Marcus Vipsanius Agrippa.
+The books that follow, Books 36 through 54, are all nearly complete; they cover the period from 65 BC to 12 BC, or from the eastern campaign of Pompey and the death of Mithridates to the death of Marcus Vipsanius Agrippa.
 Book 55 contains a considerable gap, while Books 56 through 60 (which cover the period from 9–54 AD) are complete and contain events from the defeat of Varus in Germany to the death of Claudius.

-Of the 20 subsequent books in the series, there remain only fragments and the meager abridgement of John Xiphilinus, a monk from the 11th century.
-The abridgment of Xiphilinus, as now extant, commences with Book 35 and continues to the end of Book 80: it is a very indifferent performance and was made by order of the emperor Michael VII Doukas.
+Of the 20 subsequent books in the series, there remain only fragments and the meager abridgement of John Xiphilinus, a Byzantine monk from the 11th century sponsored by emperor Michael VII Doukas.
+The abridgment of Xiphilinus, as now extant, commences with Book 35 and continues to the end of Book 80.
 The last book covers the period from 222 to 229 AD (the first half of the reign of Alexander Severus).